kzlsahin/SiUnitsArithmetic/src/README.md

 class CustomUnit : CustomSpecialUnit<CustomUnit>
     {
+        /// <summary>
+        ///  A static constructor will be called at most once
+        /// </summary>
+        static CustomUnit()
+        {
+            // RegisteredWaitHandle the type
+            CustomUnit.RegisterSpecialUnit(new DerivedDegree(2, -2, 2, 0), CustomUnit.Instance);
+        }
         public new string Symbol { get; } = "custom";
         /// <summary>
         /// This constructor is only for wrapping base class constructor.